A-Pro® Home Inspection Fernandina Beach

 Sewer Scope Inspection

-One of the more unpleasant surprises new homeowners encounter is the sight of filter backing up into their home or the smell of raw sewage due to a clogged sewer line.
+One of the more unpleasant surprises new homeowners encounter is the sight of a filter backing up into their home or the smell of raw sewage due to a clogged sewer line.
 That’s why you’ll find a Sewer Scope Inspection before you buy.
 Thanks to a mini video camera placed in your sewer line by a certified technician, you’ll know if there are problems—such as tree roots and foundation cracks—that demand immediate attention.
 Learn here what you can expect from your inspection.

 Maintenance Home Inspections